 Application to ICOs

-When an ICO is created to fund a company (or to fund an undertaking that looks like a company) then the rights attached to the tokens issued by the ICO may fall within the definition of a security – which includes a share or the option to acquire a share in the future.
+When an ICO is created to fund a company (or to fund an undertaking that looks like a company) then the rights attached to the crypto-asset issued by the ICO may fall within the definition of a security – which includes a share or the option to acquire a share in the future.

-Where it appears that an issuer of an ICO is actually making an offer of a share, the issuer will need to prepare a prospectus.
-Such offers of shares are often described as initial public offerings (IPOs).
+Where it appears that an issuer of an ICO is actually making an offer of a security, the issuer will generally need to prepare a prospectus.
+Such offers of securities that are shares are often described as initial public offerings (IPOs).

 For more details about the information a prospectus should contain see Regulatory Guide 228 Prospectuses: Effective disclosure for retail investors (RG 228).

-When could an ICO be an offer of a derivative?
+When could a crypto-asset or an ICO be an offer of a derivative?

 What is a derivative?

 Section 761D of the Corporations Act provides a broad definition of a derivative.
-For the purpose of this information sheet a 'derivative' is a product that derives its value from another 'thing' which is commonly referred to as the 'underlying instrument' or 'reference asset'.
-The underlying instrument may be, among other things, a share, a share price index, a pair of currencies or a commodity (including a cryptocurrency).
+For the purpose of this information sheet a ‘derivative’ is a product that derives its value from another ‘thing’ which is commonly referred to as the ‘underlying instrument’ or ‘reference asset’.
+The underlying instrument may be, for example, a share, a share price index, a pair of currencies, a commodity or a crypto-asset.

-A crypto-asset or an ICO may involve a derivative if it is priced based on factors such as another financial product or underlying market index or asset price moving in a certain direction before a time or event which resulted in a payment being required as part of the rights or obligations attached to the crypto-asset.
-For example, the crypto-asset could contain a self-executing contract involving payment arrangements that are triggered by changes in the relevant product, index or asset could be structured as a 'smart contract' or self-executing contract represented in the token itself.
+A crypto-asset or an ICO may involve a derivative if it is priced based on factors such as the price of another financial product, underlying market index or asset price moving in a certain direction before a time or event which resulted in a payment being required as part of the rights or obligations attached to the crypto-asset.
+For example, the crypto-asset could contain a self-executing contract involving payment arrangements that are triggered by changes in the relevant price of the underlying product, index or asset.

-When could the coin issued under an ICO be a non-cash payment facility?
+When could a crypto-asset be or involve a non-cash payment facility?

 What is a non-cash payment facility?

-This type of facility can be a financial product for which an AFS licence is required if payments can be made to more than one person.
-An intermediary that arranges for issue of a NCP facility may need an AFS licence, or to act on behalf of an AFS licensee.
+This type of facility can be a financial product which requires an AFS licence if payments can be made to more than one person.
+An intermediary that arranges for the issue of an NCP facility may need an AFS licence, or to act on behalf of an AFS licensee.

-- payments to be made in this form of value to a number of payees in this form, or
+- payments to be made in this form of value to a number of payees, or

 - payments to be started in this form and converted to fiat currency to enable completion of the payment.

 If an ICO involves an NCP facility an AFS licence may be needed.
-For general information on NCP facilities, including the low-value exemption that can apply, see Regulatory Guide 185.
+For general information on NCP facilities, including the low-value exemption that can apply, see RG 185.

-This part provides about guidance about platforms that enable trading of ICO tokens or other crypto-assets.
+This part provides guidance about platforms that enable trading of crypto-assets.